 Start your new year by witnessing the fireworks at Miramar Beach.
-You not only see the fireworks of Miramar but also see the panorama of fireworks on North Goa beaches.
+You not only see the fireworks of Miramar but also see the panorama of fireworks on the northern beaches of the state.

 This is a folk festival when artists from around the country come and perform at Kala Academy for a good 10 days or so.
 It is a cultural riot with an equally happening market where you can buy products from across India.
-The cherry on this cake is the street food of India that is usually not available in Goa.
+The cherry on this cake is the street food of India that is usually not available in the state.

 Viva Goa Carnival

 Celebrated in the month of Feb this is well, a carnival.
 The main street is full of colorful floats and there are song and dance all around.
 King Momo rules from 3 days and his orders are – eat, drink and be merry.

 Read more – Viva Carnival

 This is personally my favorite Goa festival.
-18th June Road reverberates with traditional music of Goa.
+18th June Road reverberates with traditional music.
 Festivities roll and the audience on both sides of the road enjoy.
-This is the Holi Time festival of Goa.
+This is the Holi Time festival of the state.